nknorg/nkn-tunnel/README.md

 Add `-tuna` on both side of the tunnel to use Tuna mode, which has much better performance but requires listener to pay NKN token directly to Tuna service providers.

+## Turn on UDP under Tuna Mode

+When using Tuna mode, add `-udp` to turn on UDP communication on both side to support UDP communication.

 ## Contributing